 Mean relationship estimates are calculated for dogs thought to represent a current breeding population, i.e. bitches in Breed Register and born in the last 8 years (i.e. born since 2014) and dogs in Breed Register and born in the last 10 years (i.e. born since 2012), including imported dogs.
 The mean relationship is calculated from the average relationship of each dog to the rest of the breeding population.
 These estimates can be compared to relationship estimates between relatives.
 For example, the relationship between parent and offspring, or between full siblings is 50%, the relationship between half-siblings is 25% and the relationship between first cousins is 12.5%.
-The mean relationship estimate for the current breeding population in Miniature Smooth Haired Dachshunds is 8.6% (maximum 14.7%, median 9.4%, standard deviation 2.7%).
-This means that an average Miniature Smooth Haired Dachshund in the current population is more related to any other dog in the same cohort than a great-great-grandparent and great-great-grandchild (relationship of 6.25%), but not as closely as first cousins.
+The mean relationship estimate for the current breeding population in Standard Smooth Haired Dachshunds is 4.0% (maximum 7.7%, median 4.2%, standard deviation 1.5%).
+This means that an average Standard Smooth Haired Dachshund in the current population is more related to any other dog in the same cohort than a great-great-great-grandparent and great-great-great-grandchild (relationship of 3.125%), but not as closely as a great-great-grandparent and great-great-grandchild (relationship of 6.25%).